parse-community/parse-server/CONTRIBUTING.md

 > *The reviewer doesn't have any expertise in that matter, why would I care about their opinion?*

 Your arguments must focus on the issue, not on your assumption of someone else's personal experience.
 We will take immediate and appropriate action in case of personal attacks, regardless of your previous contributions.
 Personal attacks are not permissible.
-If you are a reviewer who became a victim of personal attacks, you can privately [report](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam) the GitHub comment to the PMC.
+If you became a victim of personal attacks, you can privately [report](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam) the GitHub comment to the Parse Platform PMC.

 ## Environment Setup